Linxyhaha/EQUAL/README.md

 # Equivariant Learning for Out-of-Distribution Cold-start Recommendation
 This is the pytorch implementation of our paper
-> Favor Warm Items?
-Equivariant Learning for Out-of-Distribution Cold-start Recommendation
+> Equivariant Learning for Out-of-Distribution Cold-start Recommendation

 ## Environment
 - Anaconda 3